pborgesEdgeX/Video-RTSP-Streaming-/README.md

-# Project Title

-RTSP Video Streaming Application - From Producer to Consumer
+# RTSP Video Streaming Application - From Producer to Consumer

 ## Getting Started